Rogerpi/libcamera_ros_driver/README.md

 This package does the wrapping for ROS.

-Check the configuration file to see available control parameters: [config.yaml](https://github.com/ctu-mrs/libcamera_ros/blob/main/config/param.yaml).
+Check the configuration file for available control parameters: [config.yaml](https://github.com/ctu-mrs/libcamera_ros/blob/main/config/param.yaml).

 ## Prequisites

-The `libcamera` library is required to be installed and in present path (must be findable by CMake), installation instructions:
+The `libcamera` library is required to be installed and in the present path (must be findable by CMake).
+Installation instructions:

-1. Enable installation from unstable PPA [README.md](https://github.com/ctu-mrs/mrs_uav_system?tab=readme-ov-file#native-installation).
+1. Enable installation from MRS PPA [README.md](https://github.com/ctu-mrs/mrs_uav_system?tab=readme-ov-file#native-installation).
+The stable PPA version is recommended.
 2. install libcamera package `sudo apt install ros-noetic-libcamera`

 Deb packages are available for arm64 and amd64 architectures.
-The driver is suppose to be used on arm64 (RaspberryPi5).
+The driver is supposed to be used on arm64 (Raspberry Pi5).
-However, installing it on amd64 makes is easier to work with during development.
+However, installing it on amd64 makes it easier to work with during development.

-Tested with ROS Melodic, but should work with older/newer versions as well.
+It was tested with ROS Noetic, but it should also work with older/newer versions.

 ## Running